 GEF funds cutting-edge technologies for District 35 students.
 By organizing events like the popular Glencoe Grand Prix, the GEF raises funds to bridge the gap between the district's budget and what our children need to enrich the classroom experience.

-Hard to believe we've been doing this for nine years!
-Next year's date is May 30th, 2015.
-Get ready for another year of NCC race action and the north shore's best block party!
-For updates to our 2015 event please visit the GGP website.
+Hard to believe we've been doing this for ten years!
+This year's date is Saturday June 4th, 2016.
+Get ready for another year of race action and the North Shore's best block party!
+For updates to our 2016 event please visit the GGP website.

 At IBJI, we treat orthopedic conditions from rheumatoid arthritis to ankle sprains.
 We repair muscle tears and bone breaks so you can compete again.
 We replace worn out knees and hips so you can live an active life again.
 We get you moving again, so you can return to the activities and life you love.